namkeeheon/Website/site/content/biography/_index.md

   nam by derrick brady emf with credit.png" />

-  From Eden Prairie, Minnesota, Keeheon Nam is a graduate of  Vanderbilt University’s Blair School of Music and was a Cornelius Vanderbilt Scholar.
+  From Eden Prairie, Minnesota, Keeheon Nam is a masters student at The Juilliard School.
+He is a graduate of  Vanderbilt University’s Blair School of Music and was a Cornelius Vanderbilt Scholar.

   Keeheon has performed with the Nashville Symphony and was the principal